Best daily deals

 If you don’t have a Qi wireless charging mat, you’ll need to charge the AirPods Pro case via Lightning cable.

-When connected to an iOS device, the AirPods Pro lasts 5 hours, 6 minutes on a single charge with ANC enabled.
+When connected to an iOS device, the AirPods Pro last 5 hours, 6 minutes on a single charge with ANC enabled.
 This is quite good considering how the case provides an extra 19 hours, 30 minutes of playtime before it needs a recharge via Lightning cable or wireless mat.
-The Sony WF-1000XM4 has a much longer playtime of 7 hours, 43 minutes, with the case providing an extra two charge cycles.
-In total, you get a similar amount of reserve battery from either pair of earphones.
+The Sony WF-1000XM4 have a much longer playtime of 7 hours, 43 minutes.
+Sony’s case provides an extra two charge cycles.
+You get a similar amount of reserve battery from either pair of earphones.

 Sony’s case fast charges the WF-1000XM4 at double the rate of the AirPods Pro case.
 It takes just 5 minutes in the case to yield 60 minutes of playtime with Sony’s earbuds, while it takes 10 minutes in the case to yield 60 minutes of playtime with the AirPods Pro.